Enak Ferlemann: Political career

 Ferlemann entered the CDU in 1979 and became chairman of the county party organisation in Cuxhaven in 1995.

 Ferlemann has been a member of the Bundestag since the 2002 elections, representing the Cuxhaven – Stade II constituency.
 In parliament, he served on the Committee on Transport, where he focused on the construction of Bundesautobahn 26 and the expansion of Bundesautobahn 20.
 From 2005 until 2009, he chaired the Sub-Committee on Railway Infrastructure.

 In the negotiations to form a coalition government of the Christian Democrats and the FDP following the 2009 federal elections, Ferlemann was part of the CDU/CSU delegation in the working group on transport policy, led by Hans-Peter Friedrich and Patrick Döring.

 Since the 2009 elections, Ferlemann has been serving as Parliamentary State Secretary in the Federal Ministry of Transport and Digital Infrastructure under the leadership of successive ministers Peter Ramsauer (2009-2013), Alexander Dobrindt (2013-2017) and Andreas Scheuer (since 2018) in the government of Chancellor Angela Merkel.
 In this capacity, he also served as the Federal Commissioner for Rail Transport from 2018 until 2021.

 In the negotiations to form a coalition government under the leadership of Chancellor Angela Merkel following the 2017 federal elections, Ferlemann was part of the working group on transport and infrastructure, led by Michael Kretschmer, Alexander Dobrindt and Sören Bartol.

-In June 2024, Ferlemann announced, that he is not seeking re-election for Bundestag.
+In June 2024, Ferlemann announced his decision not to seek re-election for parliament.